 Housing bubbles can affect more than homebuyers and sellers.
-When housing bubbles burst, they can leave homeowners who bought their home at the top of the bubble with large principal mortgage balances relative to the value of their home.
+When housing bubbles burst, they can leave homeowners who bought their homes at the top of the bubble with large principal mortgage balances, relative to the value of their home.
 In some cases, homeowners might end up owing more on their mortgage than the home is worth (this is also called "being underwater on a mortgage").

 What causes a housing bubble?

 Housing bubbles can be caused by several factors.
-A rapid increase in demand, especially in communities were demand for housing is much higher than supply, can lead to a bubble.
+A rapid increase in demand, especially in communities where demand for housing is much higher than supply, can lead to a bubble.

 Investor speculation in a real estate market often fuels a bubble.
 Investors are people or companies who are buying the house primarily as an asset, not as a place to live.
 Investors speculate that the housing market is "hot" and buy up homes in the hopes of making a profit.
-This includes people looking to flip homes as well as those who are trying to make additional income with an investment or rental property.
+This includes people looking to flip homes, as well as those who are trying to make additional income with an investment or rental property.
 These investors may be willing to pay high prices for homes because they believe home prices will continue to rise.
-That is, they think a house that sells for a high price today will sell for an even higher price in a year or two – and that they can find a buyer willing to pay that higher price.
+That is, they think a house that sells for a high price today will sell for an even higher price in a year or two—and that they can find a buyer who is willing to pay that higher price.

 What happens if a housing bubble bursts?

-When prices drop suddenly, homeowners learn that they have less equity in their home than expected.
-Homeowners hoping to resell their home and move must postpone their plans until home values start to go back up.
+When prices drop suddenly, homeowners learn that they have less equity in their homes than they expected.
+Homeowners hoping to resell their homes and move must postpone their plans until home values start to go back up.
 Similarly, homeowners seeking a cash out refinance find that they receive less cash from their home equity.

 How can you tell if there is a housing bubble?